emiljdd/Tweepy-SparkTwitterI/README.md

 Here we can see the words 'is' and 'Great' occur five times more in positive tweets than negative.

 Not bad!!
-With a little more tweaking and using a more powerful natural language classification algorithm we could probably obtain a very respectable accuracy rate.
+With a little more tweaking and using a more robust natural language classification algorithm, we could probably obtain a very respectable accuracy rate.

 # Conclusion

-Sentiment analysis is quite interesting and if time allowed, further analysis would have been included.
-Future analysis would be to include a regression model try and understand what, if any, relationship exists between:
+Sentiment analysis is interesting and if time allowed, further analysis would have been included.
+A future study would be to include a regression model try and understand what, if any, relationship exists between:

            * Tweets and geographic location.
            * Which tweets, negative or positive, occur at which time of day?

-The project was an evolution in learning for me, which allowed me understand the live streaming process and the powerful tools that are available to do so, along with gaining knowledge of the textblob package.
+The project was an evolution in learning for me, which allowed me to understand the live streaming process and the powerful tools that are available to do so, along with gaining knowledge of the textblob package.
 Thank you for your time and patience!